ECCO0220/SQL-PowerBi-Project-Sales_Analysis/README.md

 # SQL-PowerBi-Project_Sales_Analysis
-1) Business Request
+1）Business Request

 Steven  - Sales Manager:

-Hi,
+Hi，

 I hope you are doing well.
 We need to improve our internet sales reports and want to move from static reports to visual dashboards.
 Essentially, we want to focus it on how much we have sold of what products, to which clients and how it has been over time.
 Seeing as each sales person works on different products and customers it would be beneficial to be able to filter them also.